Wind-WindKids/winding/samples/sophieandwind/winter.md

 "Let go!"
 Wind said urgently.
 "Dragon needs to fly!"

 The beeping grew louder.
 The horizon spun.
 Sophie pulled harder, trying to fix it.

+@image:
+A cockpit view, the horizon is tilted sharply, high pitch, the valley below at an angle.

+--
+sim_crash: page, image, portrait-oriented
+--
+@text: small
 Everything rotated backwards now, faster and faster.
-The dragon's voice, still calm but urgent: "Sophie, push the stick forward.
+The dragon's voice, still calm but urgent:
+"Sophie, push the stick forward.
 Now."

-But her hands wouldn't move.
-The little eGull spiraled down, spinning, until— The screen went black.
+The little eGull spiraled down, spinning, until—
+The screen went black.
 Silence.

 The scene changed again.
 The eGull, now broken, hung in the treetops of a steep hill.

 "What have you done to my dragon?", Wind teased.

 "Sophie, we are going to learn stalls, but not today," Dragon said.

-"Today is for learning to turn level, at minimum airspeed, constant bank, and in balance."
+"Let's try again.
+And learn to fly together and transfer control," Dragon added.

+@image:
+The eGull is in the trees on a steep hill.

 --
-sim_dragon_save: page, text, centered
+sim_dragon_save: page, text, portrait-oriented
 --
 Next attempt.
 Same slow flight turn to the left.
 Same warning beep.

 "Sophie, you are flying too slow."

 The dragon's voice: "I have control."

-This time, Sophie's hand relaxed on the stick, "You have the control".
+This time, Sophie's hand relaxed on the stick,
-On the screen, ghostly dragon wings overlaid the eGull.
+"You have the control".

 The horizon steadied.
 The beeping stopped.
 The valley returned, peaceful and level.

 "Good," Dragon said.
 "We are at the level flight again.
 You can have the control."

 Sophie took the stick again, lighter this time.
-"What if I mess up again?"
+"I have control...
+What if I mess up again?"
 "Then you will say three words: 'You have control.'
 And I will fly."

 "Always?"

 "Almost always.
 Sometimes I may need your help."
 Dragon said.

-Wind smiled.
+@background: light, sunny, sense of motion, a few cloud wisps

+--
+sim_dragon_save_image: page, image, portrait-oriented --
+@image:
+A cockpit view, level flight, the valley below, instruments visible.

 --
 prayer_in_flight: spread, portrait-oriented, image